-Figure 29 - VDE-SAT half duplex default slot to LC mapping (upper and lower leg)

-Downlink slots are transmitted by the satellite 2 ms before UTC epoch, and uplink slots are received 2 to 10 ms after UTC epoch.
-This could cause the satellite to lose 4 to 12 ms of a packet when switching from receive to transmit.
-The last receive slot before a transmit slot is therefore not used.
-For the default configuration, the last RACH slot is not used.

-The VDE-SAT and ASM-SAT uplink formats use slots lengths 1, 3 and 5 and these are repeated until all allocated/assigned slots in a Logical Channel are used.

-In the default Bulletin Board, all uplink data Logical Channels are 30 slots long and may contain 30, 10 or 6 assigned transmissions for burst lengths 1,3 or 5 slots.
-These slots are assigned using the LC number and a LC Position (LCP).
-The LC Position number can range from 1 to 90 (7 bit field).

-For the default Bulletin Board, a ship can only transmit 3 times during a 1-minute frame.
-There are also three periods of 12 s when the ship is not transmitting, thereby providing quiet periods when ships with 10s AIS reporting interval can be detected.

-Table 20 shows the Logical Channel parameters for a frequency pair.
-For VDE-TER the lowest frequency pair starts with LC 0, the 2nd start with 13.
-Up to 127 LCs can be supported.
-For VDE-SAT the highest frequency starts with LC 0.

-The ship equipment shall prevent any transmission on channels 16 and 70 for all Bulletin Board settings.

 Digital Signature of Bulletin Board

-It is assumed that a Public Key Infrastructure (PKI) is established with primarily IMO as Certificate Authority (CA), and that ITU-T X.509 (10/2016) is used for public key certificates and the PKI implementation.
+It is assumed that a Public Key Infrastructure (PKI) is established with an international organization capable of acting as Certificate Authority (CA), and that ITU-T X.509 (10/2016) is used for public key certificates and the PKI implementation.
 The PKI will serve several systems and among these VDES.
 For VDES the primary purpose is to attach a digital signature to the Bulletin Board (BB) issued by a VDES control station to authenticate the control station transmitting the BB.

-Ships will need to retrofit a dedicated PKI unit to their bridge system or build the functionality into the VDES equipment.
-This unit provides cryptographic services to both general and bridge network applications.
-The unit will utilize a smartcard for tamper-proof storage of the security credentials.

 In case the verification of the signature fails on the VDES mobile station this shall be flagged to the user.
 The system shall continue its operation as if the signature was verified.

 Cryptographic algorithm for the end-entities digital signatures is the Elliptic Curve Digital Signature Algorithm (ECDSA).
 The Elliptic Curve Cryptography (ECC) public key shall therefore be 256 bit.
 With this key size, the recommendations from RFC 5480 states that the minimum bits of security should be 128, the message digest algorithm SHA-256, and the curve secp256r1.
 The lifetime of the selected key material is 3 years.

-Communication with separate PKI unit shall be based on network protocol.

 Data transfer protocols